-- 6. Sensitive Issues: From time to time some issues within the RSE programme may present as particularly sensitive for some students.
-Every effort will be made by staff to become aware of the profile of the group in advance of the delivery of the programme and out Guidance and Counselling services or external counselling will be offered where necessary. - 7.
-LGBTQ+: Teachers do not promote any one lifestyle as the only acceptable one for society and therefore it is inevitable and natural that LGBTQ+ will be discussed during a programme of sex education.
-One of the many advantages of exploring issues concerning LGBTQ+ is the opportunity to correct false ideas, assumptions and address prejudice.
-Discussion of LGBTQ+ should be appropriate to the age of students and the language used by teachers should respect all sexualities. - 8.
-Special Needs: Students with special needs may need more help than others in coping with the physical and emotional aspects of growing up, they may also need more help in learning what sorts of behaviour are and are not acceptable, and in being warned and prepared against abuse by others. - 9.
+- 8. Additional Educational Needs: Students with additional educational needs may require more help than others in coping with the physical and emotional aspects of growing up.
+They may also require more support in learning what sorts of behaviour are and are not acceptable and in being warned and prepared against abuse by others.
+If learning activities are to be meaningful and achievable for all students, it is important that differentiated approaches and methodologies are used.
+Additional teaching and support in this regard may be delivered by the student's SEN teacher in consultation with the RSE teacher and as part of an overall Individual Learning Plan.
+It is the responsibility of the class teacher to familiarise themselves with the educational needs of the student. - 9.
 The Division between Biological and Non-Biological Aspects of Sex Education: The school policy is that the Science Department deals primarily with the biological aspects of reproduction but within the teaching of RSE biological terms will be used and there may be a cross-over of content within both areas.
 This may provide an opportunity for cross-curricular co-operation and team teaching. - 10.
 Consult Regularly with Students and the RSE team to ensure that the teaching is relevant to the students RSE needs.
 The SPHE and RE co-ordinators have regular conversations to ensure that students have adequate and relevant RSE education incorporated into each school year.